This monster truck birthday cake is the perfect choice for your

 - Repeat to make layers.

 Repeat steps 3 and 4, but instead of 2 inches cut for your ramp, about 4 inches.
 Then cut in half to make your ramp the same size as the first on.
 When you cut your ramp, make it so that the small side is opposite the small side of the first ramp.
 We’re going for a winding road look.

 Frost the third layer of your monster truck birthday cake – it’s finally starting to take shape!

 For the final layer of your monster truck cake, cut the remaining round in half.

 Take one half and cut half of it at an angle to make your final ramp.
+So 1/4 of the round will be flat, 1/4 will be the ramp, and the other semi circle will be set aside for later.
 You ideally want that cake half to be a half circle.
 One half of that is cut at a

 45 degreeangle, and the other half remains flat.